Prescriptive authority for psychologists movement: History

 Since 2000, Division 55 of the American Psychological Association (the Society for Prescribing Psychology), has promoted prescriptive authority for psychologists across the country.
 Division 55 petitioned APA through its Commission for the Recognition of Specialties and Subspecialties in Professional Psychology (CRSSPP) for official recognition of clinical psychopharmacology as a specialty in psychology.
-At its meeting in August 2020, the APA Council of Representatives gave final approval to this petition, adding clinical psychopharmacology to 17 other APA-recognized psychological specialties.
-Division 55 is in the process of becoming a member of the Council of Specialties (CoS) in Professional Psychology, Council of Chairs of Training Councils (CCTC), and creating a board certification in psychopharmacological psychology through the American Board of Professional Psychology (ABPP).
+At its meeting in August 2020, the APA Council of Representatives gave final approval to this petition, adding clinical psychopharmacology to 16 other APA-recognized psychological specialties.
+Division 55 is in the process of becoming a member of the Council of Specialties (CoS) in Professional Psychology, Council of Chairs of Training Councils (CCTC), and created a board certification in psychopharmacological psychology, the American Board of Psychopharmacological Psychology (ABRxP), gaining provisional affiliation through the American Board of Professional Psychology (ABPP) in 2025.

 The State of New Mexico was the first to enact a Psychologists prescribing law.
 Louisiana's legislature went on to establish medical psychology as a separate and distinct healthcare profession and transferred the regulation of its practice to the Louisiana State Board of Medical Examiners.
 The entire practice of psychology for medical psychologists, including psychotherapy and psychological testing, was also transferred to the Louisiana Board of Medical Examiners, effectively making Louisiana the only state in the U.S. where, for some psychologists, a medical board has authority over their entire practice.
 Because of this, several national organizations, including the American Psychological Association and the Association of State and Provincial Psychology Boards have expressed concern over the practice of psychology being regulated by another profession (i.e., medicine).
 The Louisiana Psychological Association has strongly echoed such concerns.
 However, the Louisiana Academy of Medical Psychologists (LAMP), a Political Action Committee representing medical psychologists in the state, strongly endorsed the change of regulation.

 Prescribing rights for psychologists are being negotiated in South Africa, Norway, Taiwan, Canada, the United Kingdom, and Australia.
+In fact, in September 2025, the Canadian province of Ontario's Minister for Health proposed sweeping changes to several health care professions.
+Included in this proposal was legalizing RxP in Ontario for qualified psychologists, which went through a public consultation period.
+The proposal will now be considered for legislation and passage by the Ontario legislature.

-APA Guidelines
+APA guidelines

 In December 2011, the American Psychological Association (APA) published a list of practice guidelines that apply to all prescribing activities, with some also applicable to collaborating and information providing activities.
 The list is categorized according to the area of psychologists' involvement in pharmacological issues (general, education, assessment, intervention and consultation).
 The following list summarizes the guidelines by section.
-These Professional Practice Guidelines were revised and approved by the Council of Representatives in 2025.
+These Professional Practice Guidelines were revised and approved by the Council of Representatives in August 2025.